arkoblog/odp-v2-docs/docs/2c2_methodology.rst

 1. **Test and validate our assumptions about who our end users actually are**.

-  - Who are these users and where do they work (CSOs, INGOs, local and central governments),
+  - Who are these users and where do they work (CSOs, INGOs, local and central governments)?
   - How similar/different are their data needs (using/analysing data for planning vs. facilitating data collection)?
   - What is the nature of the data that they're looking for?
 What are some commonly pursued themes (socio economic data, sanitation data, etc)?